streamich/memfs/docs/fsa/fsa-to-fs.md

 }
 ```

-You will also need to run you app through HTTPS and with [COI enabled](https://web.dev/cross-origin-isolation-guide/).
+You will also need to run your app through HTTPS and with [COI enabled](https://web.dev/cross-origin-isolation-guide/).
 Using Webpack dev server you can do it like this:

 ```js